pawelrybacki/pawelrybacki.github.io/content/authors/admin/_index.md

 email: ""
 ---
 The website is under construction.
 As of now, not all information is accurate, and some reflects the content of the original template.

+I am a UChicago- and Harvard-trained economist with international background and exceptional skills in data analysis, data science, data visualization, and economic research.